bradgwest/paap/write/paper.md

 proliferation of researchers
-have sought to analyze these digital collections, contributing methods for a wide variety of computer vision tasks from classification problems (of, for example, genre, style, artist, or historical period)[@Cetinic_et_al_2018;
+have sought to analyze these digital collections, contributing methods for a wide variety of computer vision tasks from classification problems (of, for example, genre, style, artist, or historical period) [@Cetinic_et_al_2018;
 @Lee_and_Cha_2016] to visual relationships between paintings [@Garcia_et_al_2019; @Castellano_et_al_2020].

 [^google-arts-and-culture]: For example, Google Arts & Culture's digitization of hundreds of museum collections: https://artsandculture.google.com/partner.

+![*Femme au chapeau* (Woman with a Hat), Henri Matisse, 1905, Oil on canvas [@matisse_1905].\label{woman_with_a_hat}](img/woman_with_a_hat.jpg){ width=50% }

 The complete visual and emotional effect of a painting is a combination of many factors, for example the color, texture, spatial complexity, and contrast.
+While to the human eye a work like Figure \ref{woman_with_a_hat} may appear a mosaic of colorful brush strokes, masterfully arranged to elicit emotion, digitally, images are represented as matrices of numeric values pertaining to pixel intensity.
+In the case of black and white images, there is a single channel, meaning an image can be represented by a single matrix of dimensions $m \times n$.
+Color images are three dimensional, accounting for the increase from one to $p > 1$ channels ($3$, in the case of RGB images), resulting in an $m \times n \times p$ datum for each image.
-An art expert recognizes those qualities and is able to place a work in its historical and artistic context.
-That task, however, is difficult to articulate and exceedingly difficult to generalize to the set of all artwork.
-Early attempts at computational art analysis, nevertheless, attempted to build a similar model by first engineering and extracting domain specific features from the pixel space (corners, edges, SIFT), and using those feature vectors as input to a model[@Oliva_and_Torralba_2001].
-These techniques formed the backbone of early attempts at object recognition within and outside the art domain, and saw some success in evaluating art[@Shamir_et_al_2010].
+An art expert
+recognizes the artistic qualities of an image and is able to place a work in its historical and artistic context.
+That task, however,
+is difficult to articulate and exceedingly difficult to generalize to the set of all artwork.
+Early attempts at computational art analysis, nevertheless, attempted to build a similar model by first engineering and extracting domain specific features from the pixel space (corners, edges, SIFT), and using those feature vectors as input to a model [@Oliva_and_Torralba_2001].
+These techniques formed the backbone of early attempts at object recognition within and outside the art domain, and saw some success in evaluating art [@Shamir_et_al_2010].
 In recent years, however, the field has undergone large advancements in computer vision techniques, in particular
-Convolution Neural Nets (CNNs) which have demonstrated outstanding results in extracting semantic meaning from digitized work[@Tan_et_al_2016].
+Convolution Neural Nets (CNNs) which have demonstrated outstanding results in extracting semantic meaning from digitized work [@Tan_et_al_2016].
 These results are impressive both in relation to earlier, feature engineering based attempts, and in comparison to the perceived complexity of recognizing the distinct visual appearance of an artwork.

-Rather than using engineered features that attempt to proxy semantic attributed, CNNs attempt to learn relevant features from a large set of training images.
+Rather than using engineered features that attempt to proxy semantic attributes, CNNs attempt to learn relevant features from a large set of training images.
 CNNs applied to fine art related tasks have benefited from both large annotated sources of art data[^wikiart], as well as enormous datasets of non-art related images[^imagenet].
 In the former case, annotated art datasets allow researchers to train classification models without hand labeling artist and genre metadata.
 This has led to a number of successful models that can identify period and even artist [@David_et_al_2016].
 In the latter case, large non-art related image datasets have been used to pre-train object recognition models for art-related tasks.